openharmony/resourceschedule_device_usage_statistics/README.md

 ### Usage Guidelines<a name="section129654513264"></a>

+There are many interfaces for device usage statistics.
+Take app usage interface as an example to introduce the interface logic.

 - **running process**:The device usage statistics service starts and runs in the foundation process.
-- **reporting event interface**:
->1.
-The application framework subsystem reports the ability life cycle events to the device usage statistics component, the component opens a separate thread for asynchronous processing to prevent synchronization from blocking application framework subsystem running logic;
->2.
-The power management subsystem reports the system shutdown event to the device usage statistics component, and the component performs synchronous processing;
 - **device usage statistics saving time**:
 >1.  refreshing is triggered every 30 minutes;
 >2.  refreshing is triggered when system time changes;
 >3.  refreshing is triggered from the next day;
+- **app querying interface**:
+>1.
+Query the event collection of all applications according to the start and end time;
+>2.
+Query the usage duration of the application according to the start and end time;
+>3.
+Query the event collection of the current application according to the start and end time;
+>4.
+Query the usage duration of the application according to the type of interval (day, week, month, year) and the start and end time;
+>5.
+Query the priority group of the caller application;
+>6.
+Judge whether the specified application is currently idle;

 ## Repositories Involved<a name="section1371113476307"></a>